-Here’s a fun question for today: how do you deal when you have a different internal clock than your partner or your kids — i.e., when some of you are larks and some of you are owls?
+Here’s a fun question for today: How do you deal when you have a different internal clock than your partner or your kids, i.e., when some of you are larks and some of you are owls?
 What changes have you made personally to accommodate people, such as going to bed earlier or getting up earlier?

-For my $.02: by nature, I am much more of an owl — in my youth I joked that I would turn full on nocturnal if not for work and school; there were years there where I thought of a 9 AM weekend alarm as “early.”
-Even now, my brother and mother are often up until 2 in the morning as a matter of course.
+For my $.02: by nature, I am much more of an owl.
+In my youth, I joked that I would turn full-on nocturnal if not for work and school; there were years there where I thought of a 9:00 a.m. weekend alarm as “early.”
+Even now, my brother and mother are often up until 2:00 in the morning as a matter of course.

-As the kids get older, though, I am sorry to report: they are larks like their daddy.
-I still remember one morning a few years ago — my eldest was around 4 or 5 and needed comforting in the middle of the night; I fell asleep in his bed.
+As the kids get older, though, I am sorry to report, they are larks like their daddy.
+I still remember one morning a few years ago — my older son was around 4 or 5 and needed comforting in the middle of the night, then I fell asleep in his bed.
 When he started to stir in the morning, he woke me up, and I did the “adoring mom watches child sleep” thing for a few minutes.
 Suddenly, he blinked, looked at the sunlight coming in, and said “go Go GO!!!” and jumped out of bed.

 So how about you, ladies — does your partner have a different internal clock than you do?
 Do your kids sleep late — or wake up at the crack of dawn?
-Is there a “sleeping in” etiquette with you and your partner with regards to the kids, such as one parent gets Saturday to sleep in and one parent gets Sunday?
+Is there a “sleeping in” etiquette with you and your partner with regard to the kids, such as one parent gets Saturday to sleep in and one parent gets Sunday?